tnadus/GiphySearchApp/README.md

 this project is not using any 3rd party libraries, so to run the app, it's enough to hit the build button.

+[Update:]
+With the refinement, a 3rd party library named SwiftyGif is added to the project to handle animated gif images and swift package manager is used to dependency manager tool.

 ### Added missed tasks
 - images have real images sizes in search list
 - pinterest style collection view layout is used